 Avoid Double Taxation by Choosing S Corp

 An S Corp isn’t subjected to dual taxation like C Corp.
 This implies that an S Corp’s income isn’t taxed at the corporate level.
 If you want to save money on tax, choose an S Corp.
+Also, it's worth noting that setting up a bank account should be one of your top priorities as explained in our post on the best banks for small companies.

 An S Corp can save you hundreds or thousands of dollars.
 For that reason, an S Corp is fit for a small business that wants to save on tax and does not have significant startup costs.